Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barnet and are not the council.
 About us

-The Licensing and General Purposes Committee of Barnet Council met on Thursday 7 November 2024.
-The committee approved the revised Licensing Policy for 2025-2030 and recommended its adoption by the full council.
-They also noted the council's health, safety, and wellbeing performance for 2023/24 and agreed on priorities for the next two years.
+The Licensing and General Purposes Committee of Barnet Council met on Thursday 7 November 2024, approving a revised Licensing Policy for 2025-2030 and noting the Council's health, safety, and wellbeing performance for 2023/24.
+The committee also agreed on priorities for health, safety, and wellbeing for the next two years and approved proposals for polling districts and places, recommending no changes to current arrangements.

-Mike Koumi, Head of Safety, Health and Wellbeing, presented the annual report on the council's health and safety performance.
-He highlighted that while there was a slight increase in reported incidents, this was largely due to improved reporting of verbal assaults and near misses.
-The report noted an increase in RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations) reportable incidents, which are being investigated.
-However, audit scores showed improvement, with compliance scores between 89-90%, and a significant increase in staff completing essential health and safety training, rising from 57% to 77%.
-Key priorities for 2025-2027 include reducing days lost due to stress and musculoskeletal injuries, improving building compliance monitoring in schools, and implementing actions from the Workplace Wellbeing Action Plan.
+The committee received the annual Health, Safety and Wellbeing report for 2023/24, presented by Mike Koumi, Head of the Safety, Health and Wellbeing Service.
+The report detailed the council's performance against key metrics, including accident reporting, audit results, and staff training.
+While there was a slight increase in reported incidents, this was attributed to improved reporting of near misses and verbal assaults.
+Performance audits showed significant improvement, with compliance scores rising from 70% to 89-90%.
+Key priorities for 2025-2027 include reducing days lost due to stress-related illness and musculoskeletal injuries, improving building compliance monitoring in schools, and implementing actions from the Workplace Wellbeing Action Plan.
+Members raised concerns about the high number of verbal assaults and stress-related incidents, which were noted as common issues across the public sector and national trends.
 The committee resolved to note the council's performance and agree the priorities for the next two years.

 Revised Licensing Policy 2025-2030

-Ella Smallcombe, Head of Consumer and Public Protection, and Ash Shah, Service Manager for Trading Standards and Licensing, presented the revised Licensing Policy.
-The policy, which is statutorily reviewed every five years, had undergone public consultation, receiving 24 responses.
-Discussions covered cumulative impact zones, with clarification that these primarily relate to alcohol licenses but can encompass regulated entertainment.
-Concerns were raised about the low number of consultation responses, and officers acknowledged the need to explore more effective engagement methods.
-The committee also heard about the work of the Licensing Action Group in tackling issues such as male-dominated cafes that create unwelcoming environments.
-The committee resolved to approve the proposed revised Licensing Policy and recommend its adoption by the full council.
+Ella Smallcombe, Head of Consumer and Public Protection, and Ash Shah, Service Manager for Trading Standards and Licensing, presented the revised Licensing Policy for 2025-2030.
+The policy, which is statutorily reviewed every five years, had undergone public consultation, with 24 responses received.
+Discussions focused on cumulative impact zones, particularly in relation to Burnt Oak, and the council's approach to tackling issues such as male-dominated cafes and anti-social behaviour.
+Members expressed concerns about the low number of consultation responses and the need for more robust enforcement.
+The committee approved the revised policy and recommended its adoption at the next full council meeting.

 Review of Polling Districts and Polling Places 2024

-John Bailey, Head of Electoral Services, presented the report on the compulsory five-year review of polling districts and places.
-It was noted that no changes were proposed for the current arrangements across the borough, despite some representations, including one regarding Mill Hill ward where parking issues at Millbrook School were raised.
-The committee resolved to note the representations, approve the Returning Officer's proposals for no changes, and continue the practice of annual interim reviews.
+John Bailey, Head of Electoral Services, presented the report on the statutory review of polling districts and polling places.
+For the first time since 2014, the review recommended no changes to the current arrangements across the borough.
+While some concerns were raised by residents, particularly regarding parking and accessibility at Millbrook School in Mill Hill, the Electoral Services team assessed that alternative venues would disadvantage more electors.
+The committee resolved to note the representations received, approve the Returning Officer's proposals for no changes, and continue the practice of annual interim reviews.

 GLA Election May 2024 and UKPG Election July 2024 - Election Projects Review